mpdesantis/Map_Generation/README.md

 * `output/`
     - Generated directory containing output logs from model simulation.
 * `run_all_examples.sh`
-    - Shell script to run all available simulation binaries in `bin/`.
+    - Shell script to run all available simulation examples from pre-defined configuration.
 * `sample-output/`
     - Directory containing sample output logs from model simulation.
 These logs correspond to those excerpted in the project report (`docs/Game_Map.pdf`), and are presented here in full.
 * `test/`